How Sync Works

 T+1.
 Info about downloading states is persisted in

-. - For other blocks, we mark them as not caught up if the previous block is not
+DBCol::StateDlInfos. - For other blocks, we mark them as not caught up if the previous block is not

 caught up.
 This info is persisted in

-which stores mapping from previous block to vector of all child blocks to catch up. - Chunks for already tracked shards will be applied during
+DBCol::BlocksToCatchupwhich stores mapping from previous block to vector of all child blocks to catch up. - Chunks for already tracked shards will be applied during

-. - Once we downloaded state, we start catchup.
+process_block, as we said before mentioningApplyChunksMode. - Once we downloaded state, we start catchup.
 It will take blocks from

-in breadth-first search order and apply chunks for shards which have to be tracked in the next epoch. - When catchup doesn't see any more blocks to process,
+DBCol::BlocksToCatchupin breadth-first search order and apply chunks for shards which have to be tracked in the next epoch. - When catchup doesn't see any more blocks to process,

-is cleared, which means that catchup process is finished.
+DBCol::BlocksToCatchupis cleared, which means that catchup process is finished.

-The catchup process is implemented through the function Client::run_catchup
+The catchup process is implemented through the function Client::run_catchup.

-schedules a call to run_catchup
+ClientActor schedules a call to run_catchup every 100ms.
+However, the call

-is called, it checks DBCol::StateDlInfos
+Every time run_catchup is called, it checks DBCol::StateDlInfos to see

 if there are any shard states that should be downloaded.
 If so, it